First and foremost – we are beekeepers. For as long as I can remember, bees and pollinators have been part of our lives.

 This is why we started our nursery business.
 It was next to impossible to find Carolinian or native stock from seed collected in our area at our local nurseries.

 We hand collect and grow all our stock strictly from seeds we collect.
-All seed collection zones are clearly listed.
+All seed collection locations are clearly listed.
 We do not buy any stock or seeds, except for special reintroduction programs.
 Of course, this means that availability of stock changes dramatically year by year.
 Adverse weather, such as drought, cold snaps or cold springs affects flowering and seed set.

 Our passion is to increase the biodiversity of the southern Ontario landscape by offering local, native stock.
 A lot of our stock are Carolinian, endangered or uncommon larval pollinator plants that have disappeared from the landscape.
 These native species were a natural component of the landscape and need to, again, be a part of it.

 Our catalog of plant stock is unique and will be evolving since we are constantly searching for new seed sources.
 We are striving to grow stock from original (not planted) and ancient stock.
 In this way, we are preserving the rich genetic base of Ontario plants.

 Our pricing reflects our dedication to the environment.
 Harder to grow, or seeds of species harder to find are priced the same as easily available.
 We do not want pricing to be a detriment to having uncommon species planted.

 Our Philosophy on Growing Trees

 We recognize we must nurture the growth of a more adapted tree in response to our rapid climatic changes.
 Trees and shrubs will have to withstand more severe wind events and more extreme variability of weather.
 Our efforts include allowing trees to respond to wind load and stimuli by not staking our tree stock.
 Yes, you guessed it.
 The trees aren’t perfectly straight but are much stronger and ready for an uncertain windy future.
 To see the full story see our wind on trees story.